-If you’re starting from a storyboard, we will have pre-selected for you one of our aspect ratios, which is frequently square.
+If you start from a storyboard, we'll have pre-selected one of our aspect ratios, frequently square.
 But even if you choose a landscape storyboard, you can always switch over to square once you’re in the project.
 Check out our blog post on aspect ratio-switching to learn more.

-You can also convert any video created in Animoto Marketing from landscape to square, and back again, as many times as you’d like.
-The project depicted below was originally created in landscape, but all it takes to make the switch is a click on the “Ratio" option in the Animoto Marketing toolbar, followed by hitting “Apply" on the square option.
+Convert any video created in Animoto Marketing from landscape to square—and back again—as many times as you’d like by clicking the "Ratio" option in the Animoto Marketing toolbar on the left, and clicking "Apply" on the square option.

 When going from landscape to square, be sure to check everything over to adjust image placement, cropping, and text size.

 Once you’re set up, the process is no different with square than it would be for a landscape video.
-Insert your text, modify colors to fit your brand, include your logo.
-If you’d like a refresher or a first-time tutorial using our product, head over to our Resource Center.
+Insert your text, modify colors to fit your brand, and add your logo.